kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-templates.md

 weight: 10640
 ---

 Once you have understood the workflow and logic of Source-to-Image (S2I), you can customize Image Builder templates (i.e. S2I/B2I templates) based on your projects to extend S2I capabilities.
-KubeSphere provides several common Image Builder templates, such as [Python](https://github.com/kubesphere/s2i-python-container/) and [Java](https://github.com/kubesphere/s2i-java-container/).
+KubeSphere provides several common Image Builder templates based on different languages, such as [Python](https://github.com/kubesphere/s2i-python-container/) and [Java](https://github.com/kubesphere/s2i-java-container/).

-This tutorial demonstrates how to create an Image Builder that contains an Nginx service.
-If you need to use Runtime Image in your project, refer to [this document](https://github.com/kubesphere/s2irun/blob/master/docs/runtime_image.md) for more information about how to create a Runtime Image.
+This tutorial demonstrates how to create an Image Builder that contains an NGINX service.
+If you need to use runtime images in your project, refer to [this document](https://github.com/kubesphere/s2irun/blob/master/docs/runtime_image.md) for more information about how to create a runtime image.

 ## Prerequisites